 To furnish the details of social screening, have followed the ESMF, focusing the sub-projects major social impacts its significance (Equity, labor influx, population coverage, easy access, GBV, impact mitigation measures, referral, monitoring suggestions.
-For this purpose no, land acquisition is required for this sub-project.
-Provision is available be utilized within an existing Right of Way within this camp-17 (WDZ-17.09).
+For this purpose, no land acquisition is required for this sub-project.
+Provision is available be utilized within an existing Right of Way within this Camp-05 of Deep Tara Tubewell scheme sites.
 The sub-project location was found by the support of RRRC, CIC, SMC and local DPHE.
 Consultation meeting also conduct with local representatives who will be direct or indirectly related in the sub-project.
 The assigned consultants and local DPHE, CiC representatives, SMC and WASH focal team have visited the proposed site location and after then prepared the screening report.
-Initially the team surveyed the locality and primarily sorted (02) places to establish the scheme.
+Initially the team surveyed the locality and primarily sorted (2-3) places to establish the scheme.
 It has been sorted out the exact situation on safe water provision through consultation meeting with them.
 The foot of hill, natural drain or cannel, toilet and others environmental obstructions not close to the site.